Deploy to Kubernetes

 • helm 3.10+

 • RWX PVC with user id 1001 RW permission (for shared components, if the cluster has more than one node).
-Make sure, you uncomment the below block in /var/lib/openreplay/vars.yaml and update the PVC name for sink, storage and chalice components:
+Make sure, you replace hostPath with the created pvc name in /var/lib/openreplay/vars.yaml.

 # In case of multiple nodes in the kubernetes cluster,